-Learning is an inherently social activity, and the UNM English Department understands the value of student organizations to a well-rounded and complete education.
+Learning is an inherently social activity, and the UNM Department of English Language and Literature understands the value of student organizations to a well-rounded and complete education.
 There are a number of vibrant, active groups hosted in our department, providing students with an opportunity to socialize with and learn from others with similar interests and (often) a wide breadth of professional and disciplinary experience.

 Blue Mesa Review

 BMR also runs the Works in Progress reading series.
 This monthly series is an opportunity for the campus and larger Albuquerque communities to hear MFA students, staff, and faculty read from their own creative work.
-Works in Progress is currently held on the first Friday of the month at Tortuga Art Gallery.
+Works in Progress is often held on the first Friday of the month at Tortuga Art Gallery - please check the Blue Mesa Review Facebook page for upcoming events.
 The event is free and open to the public.

 English Graduate Student Association